Phuntsog self-immolation incident

-The Phuntsog self-immolation incident (彭措自焚事件) occurred when a Tibetan Buddhist monk by the name of Rigzin Phuntsog self-immolated on March 16, 2011 in Ngawa County, Ngawa Tibetan and Qiang Autonomous Prefecture, Sichuan province, People's Republic of China.
+The Phuntsog self-immolation incident (彭措自焚事件) occurred when a Tibetan Buddhist monk by the name of Rigzin Phuntsog immolated himself on March 16, 2011 in Ngawa County, Ngawa Tibetan and Qiang Autonomous Prefecture, Sichuan province, People's Republic of China.
 This was followed by another self-immolation incident on September 26, 2011.
-By March 2012, more than thirty other Tibetans had self-immolated as a protest against Chinese rule of Tibet.
+By March 2012, more than thirty other Tibetans had immolated themselves as a protest against Chinese rule of Tibet.

 March incident

 Self-immolation

-On March 16 afternoon, Rigzin Phuntsog (仁增彭措), a 16-year-old monk at Kirti monastery set himself on fire.
+On the afternoon of March 16, Rigzin Phuntsog (仁增彭措), a 16-year-old monk at Kirti monastery set himself on fire.
 He was sent to the hospital, but a group of monks hid him inside the monastery until after his death.
 After long hours of negotiations Phuntsog's mother finally took him to the hospital.

 Controversy over circumstances surrounding Phuntsog's death

 The death of the monk is reported differently.
 Radio Free Asia and International Campaign for Tibet quoted local Tibetans who said the police put out the fire and then beat the monk to death.
 According to Time and accounts of people from the monastery, police and plain clothes officers turned up and extinguished the fire within 15 minutes and beat and kicked the monk.
 According to Xinhua News Agency the death was due to delayed treatment as the monks prevented Phuntsog from going to the hospital.

 Phuntsog was reported to be 16 years old.
 Radio Free Asia gave a different name and age, saying the monk's name is Lobsang Phuntsog, aged 21.
 Other sources have also reported Phuntsog to be 24 years old.